 According to Twitter, it took three years, two months, and one day from the first tweet sent to get to the billionth tweet sent.
 It now only takes one week to send a billion tweets.
 So how do you ensure your content is seen among all that noise?
 Our final best practices are all about Twitter.

-- Providing extra character space allows users to easily retweet you without eliminating any of your keywords.
-If someone reshares your tweet that is exactly 140 characters, in order to add "RT @username:" at the beginning of the tweet, the user has to shorten or delete an optimized keyword from the original tweet.
+- Providing extra character space allows users to easily retweet you without eliminating any of your copy.
+If someone reshares your tweet that is exactly 140 characters, in order to add "RT @username:" at the beginning of the tweet, the user has to shorten or delete an optimized word from the original tweet.

 If you're sharing a quote, stat, or article from a brand or user, be sure to include that brand or user's handle in the tweet.
 This will increase the likelihood of them seeing your tweet and retweeting it to their own audience.
 The more your content is shared, the more following you'll gain, and the more your message will be spread.